• Clinical Guidance

 COPD Clinician Care Kit

-This fact sheet fratures proper assessment, diagnosis and management of COPD in accordance with practice guidelines, asll of which are essential to improving patient outcomes and reducing the risks associated with exacerbation.
+COPD exacerbations are serious and potentially preventable events that significantly increase morbidity and mortality.
+Proper assessment, diagnosis and management in accordance with practice guidelines are essential to improving patient outcomes and reducing the risks associated with exacerbations.

-This sheet provides guidance on a proactive, nonjudgmental approach to address nonadherence before it leads to worse symptoms and avoidable exacerbations.
+This fact sheet and accompanying video provide guidance on a proactive, nonjudgmental approach to address nonadherence before it leads to worse symptoms and avoidable exacerbations.

 *This content was independently developed by the AAFP with support provided by Sanofi and Regeneron.